syedinsaf/affinity-rs/README.md

 # affinity-rs

-A simple, cross-platform CPU affinity launcher with profile support.
-Pin any program to specific CPU cores and save your configurations for quick reuse.
+A simple, cross-platform launcher with profile support for managing CPU affinities and process priorities.
+Pin programs to specific cores, set priority levels, and reuse saved configurations with ease.

 </div>